-Everything you need to know about how to use your 6 quart 7-in-1 Instant Pot from opening the box to putting your first recipe on the table, I've got you covered!
-Includes step by step pics and videos.
+Easy to follow how-to guide for your 6 quart 7-in-1 Instant Pot for beginners.
+From opening the box to putting your first recipe on the table, I've got you covered!
+Includes step by step pictures and videos.

 Did you receive an Instant Pot multi-use cooker for Christmas, Mothers Day, Fathers Day or birthday present and it's still in the box because you don't know how to start?
 I'm going to show you in this Intro to the 7-in-1 Instant Pot post how to do everything from opening the box to putting dinner on the table!